Aellawah/Abdallah_portofolio/README.md

 # [Project 7: London housing prices](https://github.com/Aellawah/London-housing-data/blob/main/Londing%20Housing%20Data.ipynb)
 ![](Images/1835445_London-houses-136327763-Nadina-shutterstock.jpg)

+This data set contains 13000+ wich is centered around london housing market, it contains alot of additional relevant data related to Averge housing prices , number of houses sold , number of crimes committed

-questions that we want to answer are:
+Questions that we want to answer are:

 * How many records are there where the crimes are zero in England?
 * What is the Minimum Average price per year in England?